Diltiazem and Grapefruit: Can You Take Them Together?

 What should you do?

-If you cannot or do not want to give up grapefruit, do the following: tell your prescriber so they can watch for exaggerated effects, check your home blood pressure and pulse regularly, and report symptoms like dizziness on standing, fainting, slow heart rate (below 50 bpm), unusual fatigue, or worsening ankle swelling.
+• After a change, or if you choose to consume grapefruit anyway: Let your prescriber know, check your home blood pressure and pulse regularly, and report dizziness on standing, fainting, an unusually slow pulse, unusual fatigue, or worsening ankle swelling.

 Which specific products are affected?